AnWeber/httpyac/README.md

 # httpYac - Yet another Rest Client

 > httpyac CLI provides a command line interface to execute *.http and *.rest files.
-This can be used to quickly execute a single *.http file, but also to execute all files in a folder.
+This can be used to quickly execute a single *.http file, but also to execute all files in a folder. httpyac supports HTTP, Rest, GraphQL und gRPC Requests

 <p align="center">
 <a href="https://httpyac.github.io/">